Traveller and Roma Policy in Ireland

 The presence of, or potential for, conflict means that there is a need for services such as policing, health-care, council repairs to houses, as well as likely services in the area of Courts, Prisons and Probation Services.
 Therefore, the Traveller and Roma Unit works to achieve the long-term objective of eliminating feuding and to that end supports mediation efforts and conflict resolution initiatives.
 The Department’s assessment of whether to appoint a mediator in individual cases has regard to the public good balanced with costs associated with the provision of such services.
 However, the MTCMI initiative (described below) has proven to be very successful in dealing with Traveller conflict.

 This is a pilot project under the aegis of four midlands Traveller Interagency Groups (TIGs) which put in place mediators, on a full-time basis, to deal with recurring violent incidents involving extended Traveller families.
 It has mostly operated in the Midlands counties, including Offaly, Laois, Longford and Westmeath, but they have also dealt with cases in Dublin, Waterford, Wexford, Limerick, Wicklow and Galway.
-The service which commenced in 2009 is part-funded by the Department of Justice and Equality.
+The service which commenced in 2009 is part-funded by the Department of Justice.

 The MTCMI Steering Group comprises a cross-section of personnel from the four interagency groups, local Travellers and the Gardaí.
 The strategy is based on a co-ordinated approach to tackling the underlying drivers of conflict and recognizes that neither Travellers themselves nor those working with them have the capacity/skills to manage and resolve the underlying conflict.
 It also recognizes that the level of conflict within the Traveller community has worsened in recent years and that the nature of conflicts has become more serious.
 The strategy is also based on a view that (i) an effective response to conflict requires a joined up approach that brings a mediation/conflict resolution approach to bear in tandem with a clear policing and enforcement strategy and (ii) addresses a range of issues which contribute to and exacerbate conflict between Travellers and between Travellers and the Settled Community.